meteor/galaxy-docs/content/custom-domains.md

 Galaxy allows subdomains on .meteorapp.com for use by any app deployed to Galaxy.
 You can deploy apps to `<custom.subdomain>.meteorapp.com` as the hostname for apps deployed to Galaxy us-east-1 region.

-For apps deployed to eu-west-1 region, you can deploy apps to `<custom.subdomain>.eu.meteorapp.com`,
+For apps deployed to eu-west-1 region, you need to use eu.meteorapp.com - thus deploy apps to `<custom.subdomain>.eu.meteorapp.com`,

 <h2 id="add-domain">Adding additional custom domains</h2>